1038lab/ComfyUI-Pollinations/README.md

   - `model`: The model to use for text generation (e.g., "openai").
   - `seed`: Random seed for generation.
   - `private`: Whether the generation is private.

-### 3. PollinationsTextToSpeech

-- **Function**: Converts text to speech audio using OpenAI's audio models through Pollinations API.
-- **Input Parameters**:
-  - `text`: The text to convert to speech.
-  - `model`: Text-to-speech model ("openai-audio" or "hypnosis-tracy")
-  - `voice`: The voice to use for speech generation (e.g., "nova", "alloy", "echo", "fable", "onyx", "shimmer", "coral", "verse", "ballad", "ash", "sage", "amuch", "dan").
-  - `seed` (optional): Random seed for generation (requires authentication).
-- **Output**:
-  - `audio`: Audio file path that can be used with audio playback nodes.
-- **Note**: Works without authentication by default.
-Seed parameter requires authentication.

 ## 💎 Premium Nodes (Authentication Required)